jmunoznegrete/machine_learning/README.md

---Python machine learning Case Studies
+##Python machine learning Case Studies

 Examples from Danish Haaron book.
 Some refactoring has being done in order to fix some small bugs and for better code reuse.